 Oh Dae-su from Oldboy shows what you get when you lock a man in a room for fifteen years - the first meal he has as a free man is alive.

-Surprisingly, Charles Xavier is quite the Badass in X-Men: First Class.
-He essentially stops the Third World War on his own with some quick thinking and telepathy, blowing up the ship carrying the Russian nukes through one of the Russian generals.
-And then, once the real battle begins, he holds a teleathic link in order to immobilise the bad guy while Magneto pushes a coin through the same bad guy's skull.
+Surprisingly, Charles Xavier is quite the Badass.
+He essentially prevents the Third World War on his own with some quick thinking and telepathy, blowing up the ship carrying the Russian nukes through one of the Russian generals.
+And then, once the real battle begins, he holds a telepathic link in order to immobilise Shaw while Magneto pushes a coin through the Shaw's skull.
 Charles feels everything.

 Even the bad guy and his goons are badass in this film.
-Azazel takes out virtually every guard in a secret CIA complex on his own in various awesome ways and Sebastian Shaw is virtually immortal and likes to show this off.
+Azazel takes out virtually every guard in a secret CIA complex on his own in various awesome ways.
+Riptide acts as Shaw's primary muscle and intimidation tactic.
+Considering he can make tornadoes, he's like a Storm Lite.
+Sebastian Shaw is virtually immortal and likes to show this off, Guy takes a missile to the face and doesn't even blink.
 Needless to say, this makes him badass in the extreme.

 Eric from Mystery Team.
 Made more impressive seeing as how he is seven years old.